Professional Supervision in the Field

 Shohet, Robin.
 Passionate Supervision.
 London, UK: Jessica Kingsley Publishers, 2008.

-Rev Dr Cecilia Francis is Director of the Institute for Ministry Development Inc. As a qualified Clinical Pastoral Educator (ASACPEV Inc.) and trainer in Spiritual Direction, Cecilia provides training, professional supervision and ministry development pro...
+Rev Dr Cecilia Francis is Director of the Institute for Ministry Development Inc. As a qualified Clinical Pastoral Educator (ASACPEV Inc.), Cecilia provides training, professional supervision and ministry development programs for individuals and groups fo...